×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Enoshima, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a traditional Japanese house to a modern apartment.
 Next, you should research the different neighborhoods in Enoshima to find one that suits your lifestyle and preferences.
 Consider factors such as proximity to public transportation, shops, restaurants, and parks.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate portals that list properties for rent or sale in Enoshima.
 Websites like Suumo, Homes, and Realestate.co.jp have English versions and offer a wide range of listings.
 You can also engage the services of a real estate agent.
 They can provide valuable local knowledge, help you navigate the Japanese real estate market, and assist with the negotiation and paperwork.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property and ask any questions.
 If you decide to proceed with a property, you'll need to submit an application.
 This usually involves providing proof of income and a copy of your passport.
 Once your application is accepted, you'll need to sign a lease agreement.
 In Japan, it's common to pay a deposit and key money (a non-refundable payment to the landlord) upfront.
 Finally, before you move in, you'll need to set up utilities such as electricity, gas, and internet.
 Your real estate agent or landlord can usually help with this.
-Remember, finding a place to live in a foreign country can be challenging, so be patient and don't rush the process," said one expat who made the move to Enoshima.
+Remember, finding a place to live in a foreign country can be challenging, so be patient and don't rush the process," remarked one expat in Enoshima, Japan.

 What is a typical expat home or apartment like in Enoshima?

 "A typical expat home or apartment in Enoshima, is often a blend of traditional Japanese aesthetics and modern conveniences.
 The living space is usually compact and efficiently designed, reflecting the Japanese principle of simplicity.
 The apartment may feature tatami mat flooring, sliding doors, and a small balcony, which are characteristic of Japanese homes.
 The kitchen is typically equipped with modern appliances, including a refrigerator, microwave, and stove.
 Some apartments may also have a dishwasher and a washing machine.
 The bathroom often includes a high-tech toilet and a deep soaking tub, which is a staple in Japanese homes.
 The bedroom may have a traditional futon or a western-style bed, depending on the preferences of the expat.
 Many apartments also include a small space for a home office, reflecting the increasing trend of remote work.
 Despite the compact size, the apartment is designed to maximize natural light and ventilation.
 It may also offer views of the surrounding cityscape or the ocean, given Enoshima's coastal location.
 The apartment building itself often includes amenities such as a security system, a bicycle parking area, and sometimes a communal garden.
 It's also likely to be located within walking distance of public transportation, shops, and restaurants, making it convenient for daily living.
 In terms of decor, many expats choose to incorporate elements of Japanese design into their homes, such as minimalist furniture, calligraphy, and ikebana flower arrangements.
-However, the overall style can vary greatly depending on the individual's personal taste," said one expat who made the move to Enoshima.
+However, the overall style can vary greatly depending on the individual's personal taste," said one expat in Enoshima.

 What is the average cost of housing in Enoshima?